 Just remember the basic must-have features that you need to incorporate into your web design.
 Just remember these simple rules to improve UX:

-Design should be simple so that customers will be comfortable.
+The design should be simple so that customers will be comfortable.

-Provide a detailed information of every product, with high-quality pictures, zoom options and descriptions.
+Provide detailed information of every product, with high-quality pictures, zoom options and descriptions.
 The more satisfied with the information, the higher the chances of them buying your product.